Unidata/netcdf-c/docs/filters.md

 ````
 So it has three parameters:

-1. "cname" -- the sub-algorithm used by the blosc compressor, LZ4 in this case.
+1. "cname" &mdash; the sub-algorithm used by the blosc compressor, LZ4 in this case.
-2. "clevel" -- the compression level, 5 in this case.
+2. "clevel" &mdash; the compression level, 5 in this case.
-3. "shuffle" -- is the input shuffled before compression, yes (1) in this case.
+3. "shuffle" &mdash; is the input shuffled before compression, yes (1) in this case.

 NCZarr has four constraints that must be met.